maptime-ams/Leaflet-D3-workshop/README.md

 The team from Webmapper will provide a workshop to share their hands-on experience in web cartography and geographic web application development.

 JavaScript powers most online maps these days.
-During this evening we'll cover the two primary mapping libraries D3.js and Leaflet.js .
+During this evening we'll cover the two primary mapping libraries [D3.js](http://d3js.org/ "Data Driven Documents") and [Leaflet.js](http://leafletjs.com/ "a JavaScript library for interactive maps").

 We'll start off with an overview of some of the best maps of 2015 made with JavaScript, to give you an insight into the versatility of JavaScript for maps.
 Followed by a brief introduction of the tools of the trade.